dburles/meteor-collection-helpers/README.md

 ## Usage

-It's recommended to set up helpers to run on both server and client.
-This way your helpers can be accessed both server side and client side.

-Some simple helpers:
+Write your helpers somewhere seen by both client and server.

 ```javascript
 Books = new Mongo.Collection('books');